The best free things to do in Barcelona are a welcome respite from some pretty heavy attraction bills.

 The imposing 14th century church might be hemmed in by surrounding buildings (making it difficult to get an overall impression), but the inside is pure light and spaciousness.
 The tall columns were a major inspiration for Gaudi’s Sagrada Familia.

-Look in the vault for walls blackened by smoke at an anti-Franco protest during the Spanish Civil War.
+This is also one of the top free things to do in Barcelona for history buffs – look in the vault for walls blackened by smoke at an anti-Franco protest during the Spanish Civil War.

 Take Advantage of Free Museum Sundays

 Here is one of the free things to do in Barcelona that normally costs money.
 A handful of popular Barcelona’s best museums offer free entry, usually on Sundays.

 First Sunday of every month: Picasso Museum, Museum of Pre-Colombian Art, National Art Museum of Catalonia (also free Saturdays after 3 pm), Museum of Catalan History.

 You can also visit the Chocolate Museum for free the first Monday of every month.